mParticle/docs/src/pages/integrations/optimizely/event/index.md

 * Commerce Event
 * Page View (Web only)

-On iOS and Android, these events are mapped to Optimizely's `track` API and will include the name of the event, custom attributes, user attributes, and your configured user ID.
+On iOS, Android and Full Stack these events are mapped to Optimizely's `track` API and will include the name of the event, custom attributes, user attributes, and your configured user ID.
 On Web, the events are pushed into the `window.optimizely` queue to be sent to the server.

 ## Reserved Tags